air-gmv/air/README.md

 A) To build an example ready to run on a target board

-The go to any example inside air/example.
+Then go to any example inside air/example.

 Run “configure” on the example and it will generate the makefiles taking as input the XML configuration file.